Component Based Software Development

 - Introduction to Component Based Software

-- Java approaches to n-tier architectures (JEE, Spring, etc.)
+- Java approaches to n-tier architectures (JakartaEE, Spring, etc.)

 - Enterprise Computing in the real world (Case Study)

 - The twelve-factor app methodology for building software-as-a-service apps

 - Introduction to Software Development (with a distinction level grade)

 - Principles of Programming II